- The Griffon Vulture can fly up to 37,000 feet.

 The bodies contain more blood cells.
 In flight, they can increase their cardiac output.
 Their names come from the dark bars circling the head.
 They live in high-altitude lakes all over Central Asia.
 In the winter, the birds migrate South, capable of crossing distances of 1,000 miles in one day.

 The bar-headed goose is, not surprisingly, a cousin to the goose, who you can read more about here.

 With its whooping call, this swan is a large bird.
 The whooping swan loves flooded grasslands, tundras, wetlands, ponds, and lakes.
 They inhabit Southern Eurasia.
 You’ll note them for their yellow and black bills and long necks.
 In the colder months, the whopper swan heads off to the likes of Germany, Britain, and Denmark.

 Like many migrating birds, the whooping swan will move in a ‘V’ formation made up of thousands of animals.
 Usually, they stick to an altitude of about 8,000 feet while they migrate.
-But records show they’ve attained up to 27,000 feet above sea levels.
+But records show they’ve attained up to 27,000 feet above sea level.

-Learn more about the swan family here.
+Learn more about the Swan family here.